 NMJC participates in several federal student financial aid programs.
-Eligibility for these programs is determined by financial need as defined through the Congressional Methodology formula and based on the Free Application for Federal Student Aid (FAFSA) submitted to the federal government.
+Eligibility for these programs is determined by financial need as determined by the Free Application for Federal Student Aid (FAFSA) submitted to the federal government.
 In addition, students must meet the following requirements:

-- enrolled in an eligible program at an eligible institution; - · a citizen of the U.S. or an eligible non-citizen; - hold a high-school diploma, high school equivalency (GED or HiSET), or have completed a high school education in a homeschool setting approved under state law; - · have a valid Social Security number; - maintain satisfactory academic progress standards as determined by the institution; - sign certification statements of educational purpose, refunds and defaults, faults, and updated information on the Free Application for Federal Student Aid (FAFSA); and - If required, financial need for the campusbased programs (FSEOG, FWS, and Federal Direct Loans) is calculated by

-Determining the student's cost of education and subtracting the expected family contribution (EFC).
-For a complete list of eligibility requirements, click on the Who Gets Aid tab at https://studentaid.gov/
+- enrolled in an eligible program at an eligible institution; - a citizen of the U.S. or an eligible non-citizen; - hold a high-school diploma, high school equivalency (GED or HiSET), or have completed a high school education in a homeschool setting approved under state law; - have a valid Social Security number; - maintain satisfactory academic progress standards as determined by the institution; - sign certification statements of educational purpose, refunds and defaults, faults, and updated information on the Free Application for Federal Student Aid (FAFSA); and - If required, financial need for the campusbased programs (FSEOG, FWS, and Federal Direct Loans) is calculated by determining the student's cost of attendance and subtracting the student aid index (SAI).
+For a complete list of eligibility requirements visit https://studentaid.gov/